 General Acquisition Procedures

 To help covered companies compete for Board contracts, the contracting officer will--

-- consider formulating acquisition procedures or designing the solicitation in such a way as to facilitate or encourage participation by covered companies (for example, the contracting officer may consider lengthening delivery schedules and the time for the submission of offers or bids, or the officer may consider dividing proposed acquisitions to permit offers in quantities less than the total requirement); and
+- consider formulating acquisition procedures or designing the solicitation in such a way as to facilitate or encourage participation by covered companies (for example, the contracting officer may consider lengthening delivery schedules and the time for the submission of offers or the officer may consider dividing proposed acquisitions to permit offers in quantities less than the total requirement); and

 - send solicitations to qualified covered companies to the maximum extent possible.

-No price adjustment will be calculated in any the following acquisitions, even if a covered company is a bidder: (1) the value of the contract is equal to or less than $100,000, (2) the acquisition is a set-aside under this policy, (3) the covered company has executed a waiver of the price preference, (4) price is not a factor in the evaluation, or (5) the contract is being awarded pursuant to the Trade Agreements Act or another international agreement.
+No price adjustment will be calculated in any of the following acquisitions, even if a covered company is a bidder: (1) the value of the contract is equal to or less than $100,000, (2) the acquisition is a set-aside under this policy, (3) the covered company has executed a waiver of the price preference, (4) price is not a factor in the evaluation, or (5) the contract is being awarded pursuant to the Trade Agreements Act or another international agreement.

 To determine if subcontracting possibilities exist, the contracting officer may consider whether firms engaged in the business of furnishing the goods, services, or construction to be acquired customarily contract for performance of part of the work or if they maintain in-house capability; the nature of the supplies or services to be subcontracted; the known availability of covered companies in the geographical area where the work will be performed; and the potential contractor's long-standing relationship with its suppliers.

 The contracting officer will document any determination that no subcontracting possibilities exist.
 Subcontracting plans are not required from covered companies.

 At least annually, the supplier diversity program specialist will--